hisco/helmify-kustomize/README.md

 - `Values.globals.nameSuffix` : Appends the value to the names of all resources and references.
 - `Values.globals.nameReleasePrefix` : Prepends the value to the name of the release.
 - `Values.globals.labels` : Specify the labels in all resources.
-- `Values.globals.annotations` : Specify the annotations in all resources.
+- `Values.globals.annotations` : Specify the annotations in all resources (metadata level only).
+- `Values.globals.podAnnotations` : Specify annotations for pod templates in Deployments, StatefulSets, DaemonSets, Jobs, and CronJobs.
 - `Values.globals.patches` : Apply targeted patches to specific resources.
 Allows fine-grained modification of Kubernetes resources based on flexible target selectors.
 - `Values.images` : Specify the images to be updated in the helm chart, simillar to kustomize images section, see example below.
 - `Values.manifests` : Specify the manifests to be added to your deployment, these manifests will go through the rest of the pipeline, i.e. they will be affected by the `globals` and `images` sections.